BRB67/17uote3ollection/173Time/173WhatIsCalendar.md

 ## 2022 January 04

-	DJ 1 (Ate pasta with vegetables and ragu sauce using a celery strick as a spoon(^_^). ) DJ 2 (Did a few squats while watering plants, pushups, DJ 3 (Drank some water)
+	DJ 1 (Ate pasta with vegetables and ragu sauce using a celery stick as a spoon(^_^). ) (ate rice with meat sauce) (ate biscuit and fried chicken)(Feeling: I can try eating healthier)
+	DJ 2 (started morning with segmental rolling)(Did a few squats while watering plants, pushups, energy gained from dribbling basketball for fun cardio)
+	DJ 3 (Drank some water)
+	DJ 8  (read Bible verses from Genesis)
+	DJ 17 (handwrote Bible verses from Genesis, dribbled basketball, used hand therapy ball, made origami) DJ 16 (made origami flowers and birds)
-	DJ 8 + 17 (read and handwrote Bible verses from Genesis) DJ 7 (Title: Yoga For Beginners - 40 Minute Home Yoga Workout) (Feeling: Good but a bit tired)
+	DJ 7 (Title: Yoga For Beginners - 40 Minute Home Yoga Workout) (Feeling: Good but a bit tired)(Strecthing Poster with improvisation)
+	DJ 19 (six step)
+	DJ 31 (while outside in sun, played with medicine and basketball, strecthed, exercised, and made flash cards) DJ 18 (Created flash cards for books of the Bible)
+	DJ 21 (Watered plants)

 # 2021